Binary File Reader

 Details

-The block reads data from the binary file specified in the parameters File name.
-The output data has the dimension Samples per frame to Number of channels.
-The block can read floating point and integer data.
+The block reads data from the binary file specified in the parameter File name.
+The output has dimension Samples per frame on Number of channels.
+The block can read floating point data and integer data.
 The input data can be real or complex.
-If the data is complex, the block reads it as alternating real and imaginary components.
-The read block assumes the standard by default byte order set on the host machine.
+If the data is complex, then the block reads them in the form of alternating real and imaginary components.
+The read block assumes the standard byte order by default set on the host machine.

 Data types |